QuantTrader0317/ml-math-lab/projects/README.md

   - Momentum → adds velocity for smoother progress
   - Adam → adapts learning rate per weight, usually fastest and most stable
   These control *how models actually learn*, which is crucial for larger ML & quant research systems.
+- **Time-Series Analysis:** Prices are non-stationary (random-walk behavior); returns are stationary.
+  Weak negative autocorrelation indicates short-term mean reversion — a foundation for quant forecasting.
+- **Feature Engineering for Returns:** Built momentum, volatility, z-score, beta, and lagged-return features.
+  Individually weak but collectively form the basis of a multi-factor predictive signal.

 ---